-- “9 more ways to fail with AI” from the Chief Data Officer at Abe.ai
+- “9 More Ways to Fail With AI” by the Chief Data Officer at Abe.ai

-Full disclosure if you’re new to Lexalytics: we provide a data analytics platform that uses AI and machine learning for natural language processing.
+Full disclosure if you’re new to Lexalytics: we provide a business intelligence platform that uses AI and machine learning for natural language processing and text analytics.
 But the stories and the advice presented here are relevant for anyone involved in AI/machine learning.